bshurikan/Beni-BandcampPlayer/README.md

 * **Expand/Collapse Playlist** - Ctrl + Shift + Alt + P
 * **Cycle App Mode** - Ctrl + Alt + M
 * And more... (see Settings > Keyboard Shortcuts)

+## Technology & Approach

+Bandcamp doesn’t currently provide a public API for music playback, playlists, or track data (its official APIs are limited to sales and merchandise for artists and labels).

+Without a public playback API, Beni's Bandcamp Player instead relies on Bandcamp's native web pages, loading them in an embedded Chromium-based browser and providing a custom interface with added features such as enhanced playback controls, playlists, window modes, keyboard shortcuts, and more.

+**Note:** Because the app loads the live Bandcamp website, account features like purchasing, wishlisting, and login work natively, and Bandcamp's standard listening limits apply.

+### Core Stack

+- **PySide6** – Cross-platform desktop framework for window management
+- **PyQt6-WebEngine** – Embedded Chromium browser used to load Bandcamp’s site with full DOM access
+- **Qt-Painted Interface** - Fully customizable Qt interface used for reliability and extensibility
+- **QtAwesome** – FontAwesome icons for consistency across platforms

 ## Troubleshooting